Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

+In this section, we present the main results of this work, involving a broad and comprehensive analysis of Trotterisation performance across a range of experimentally achievable physical models and system sizes, using new and expanded characterisation techniques.
+For each model, we analyse various dynamical, time-averaged, and static quantities together with error measures.
+Our analysis provides new results about highly generic Trotterisation performance behaviours both in the pre-threshold regime that is most important for DQS, and at the Trotterisation threshold previously observed in ~\cite{HeylM2019QLTE, SiebererLM2019DQC}.
+In this section, we discuss the detailed individual results obtained for each of the analytical approaches we use, before looking more broadly at the conclusions we can draw by combining these results in the Discussion section following.

-For each model, we analyse various dynamical, time-averaged, and static quantities together with error measures, to show that the Trotterisation has a performance threshold in (Trotter) step size without a significant dependence on system size.
-We first analyse the time evolution of various quantities at one system size, providing new insights into the threshold behaviour.
+We start by analysing the detailed time evolution of different physical signatures at one (representative) system size, providing new insights into general Trotterisation performance and threshold behaviours.
 We then compare the time averages of these dynamical quantities for system sizes across multiple orders of magnitude in Hilbert-space dimension, starting from the smallest and scaling up.
-In every model, the Trotterised dynamics show signatures of quantum chaos beyond the threshold with additional model-dependent characteristics, such as the structure of stable islands observed inside the quantum chaotic regions.
-Following this, we then combine powerful static signatures based on RMT, namely eigenvector statistics, with a chi-squared goodness-of-fit test, and we conclusively demonstrate the transition from regular to quantum chaotic dynamics at this threshold, show its system-size and initial-state independence, and identify the existence of stable islands beyond the threshold.
-With these powerful but experimentally less accessible static analyses, we provide further support to the analyses using dynamical signatures that are easier to characterise and measure experimentally.
+In every model, the Trotterised dynamics show signatures of quantum chaos beyond the threshold with additional model-dependent characteristics, such as the structure of stable regions observed inside the quantum chaotic regions.
+Following this, we then use RMT to introduce a powerful new approach to identify quantum chaos, based on eigenvector statistics with a chi-squared goodness-of-fit test, and we demonstrate conclusive agreement with the RMT predictions of quantum chaotic dynamics beyond this threshold, observe minimal system-size dependence, and identify the existence of stable regions beyond the threshold.
+These results both support and significantly extend the analysis based on dynamical signatures.
 Finally, using various error measures, we analyse the relationship of the errors with the system size, total simulation time, and step size.